🔷Calculate Point Cloud Bounding Box

 This operator has two versions:

-Both have identical core functionality and parameters, only differing in the type of point cloud data they process. |
+Both versions have exactly the same core functionality and parameters, differing only in the type of point cloud data they process. |

-Calculation method
+Calculation Method

 Parameter Description |